ninoNinkovic/FindEm-Media-Finder/README.md

 ##More information:

 **mp4v2 (patched)** - The vanilla mp4v2 project does not yet include the ability to add mpaa ratings to movies (G, PG-13, R, etc).
 So mp4v2 was recompiled using a user submitted patch and now that functionality is there.
 I've included a copy of mp4v2 2.0.0 that's been patched.
-All that's need is to compile this on your system.
+All that's needed is to compile this on your system.

 ###Credits: